bdoms/git_trello/readme.md

 The specifics of how to get the required values are in the readme of [the Trello submodule](https://github.com/bdoms/trello).

+## Use

+Whenever you commit, begin your message with `[#123]` where the number is the card ID in Trello.
+If you want to signify a work in progress commit, then append WIP like so: `[#123 WIP]`.
+WIP commits operate just like usual by commenting with a link to the changeset, however, they do not move the card to another list.
+Assuming you have lists like "Doing" and "Done", this keeps cards with WIP commits on the "Doing" list.

 ### Optional Arguments

 #### `list_id`